mlapierre/mlapierre.github.io/_posts/2017-09-09-summer-of-data-science-final-update.md

 ---
 layout: single
 title:  "Summer of Data Science 2017 - Final Update"
+date:   2017-09-09 16:58:00 -0400
 categories: data-science
-tags: SoDS17, classification, topic-analysis
+tags: SoDS17 classification topic-analysis
 ---
 Ok, so it's not summer any more.
 My defence is that I did this work during summer but I'm only *writing* about it now.

 To recap, I'd been working on a smart filter; a system to predict articles I'd like based on articles I'd previously found interesting.
 I'm calling it my rss-thingy / smart filter / information assistant<sup id="fnr1"><a href="#fn1">1</a></sup>.
-I'm tempted to call it "theia", short for the information assistant, and a play on "the AI", but it sounds too much like a siri rip-off.
+I'm tempted to call it "theia", short for "the information assistant" and a play on "the AI", but it sounds too much like a Siri rip-off.
+Which it's not.

 Aaaanyway, I'd collected 660 interesting articles and 801 that I didn't find interesting--fewer than expected, but I had to get rid of some that were too short or weren't articles (e.g., lists of links, or github repositories).
 There was also a bit of manual work to make sure none of the 'misses' were actually 'hits'.
 I.e., I didn't want interesting articles to turn up as misses, so I skimmed through all the misses to make sure they weren't coincidentally interesting (there were a few).
 The hits and misses then went into separate folders, ready to be loaded by scikit-learn.